-Upon admission into the School of Nursing, the student will be assigned a professional advisor.
+Upon admission into the School of Nursing, the student will be assigned a faculty advisor.
 This advisor will guide the student in the selection of courses in accordance with the Honors Distribution Contract as well as other scheduling and registration issues.

-To graduate with Honors, each student will complete an Honors Research Project that is documented in an Honors thesis.
-This project is an individual or group effort and is guided by a faculty member who serves as the project advisor.
+To graduate as a Williams Honors Scholar, each student will complete an Honors Research Project that is documented in an Honors thesis.
+This project is an individual or group effort and is guided by a faculty member.

-Requirements to Graduate with Honors
+Requirements to Graduate as Williams Honors Scholars

-To graduate with Honors, students must satisfy all requirements for graduation from the School of Nursing in addition to the Honors College requirements.
+To graduate as a Williams Honors Scholar, students must satisfy all requirements for graduation from the School of Nursing in addition to the Honors College requirements.
 The Honors Distribution contract guides the student's course selection to complete the General Education curriculum delineated in the Honors Curriculum Plan and fulfillment of the prerequisite courses for the Nursing Major.
+Students who successfully complete the curriculum and honors project with a cumulative GPA of 3.40 or higher, graduate as Williams Honors Scholar.
+For further information, please contact the Williams Honors College office.